Time to take a different approach.

 Ignore them

-I’m often amazed at how much ire spam raises.
-If you’re facing an uncontrolled flood every day, that’s one thing.
+I’m amazed at how much ire spam raises.
+If you’re facing an uncontrolled flood of spam every day, that’s one thing.
 Hopefully, a good spam folder reduces it to a trickle.
+(Remember, spam appearing in your spam folder is the system working as it should.)

-But even with just a trickle — say a single spam message every day showing up in an inbox — I’ve people can get really, really upset.
-It seems like life’s too short to let the spammers get to you that quickly, but that’s just me.
+But even with just a trickle — say a single spam message every day showing up in an inbox — people can get really upset.
+It seems like life is too short to let the spammers get to you that quickly, but that’s just me.

-Unfortunately, if none of the techniques above work, or they aren’t available to you, your options are few.
+Unfortunately, if none of the techniques above work or if they aren’t available to you, your options are few.
 Of course, you can get a new email address, but that’s a tremendous amount of work and complication just to stop one problematic subscription.

 My more pragmatic alternative is simply this: the delete key.
 It’s fast, it’s effective, and it’s always there for you.